Skip to main content

 • monetization

-• “I loved this game a lot, but I agree with many negative reviews that it could benefit from more transparent monetization.”
+• “I loved this game a lot but still agree with many of the negative reviews that it could benefit from more accurate advertising.”

 Buy Yes, Your Grace